Dorothy Gale: In television

-In the 2017-2020 animated series Dorothy and the Wizard of Oz, Dorothy is voiced by Kari Wahlgren who is portrayed as much younger and race swapped.
+In the 2017-2020 animated series Dorothy and the Wizard of Oz, Dorothy is voiced by Kari Wahlgren who is portraying a much younger and race swapped version.
 Set after the events of the 1939 film, Dorothy is appointed the princess of Oz by Queen Ozma, where she and her friends go on adventures and save the Land of Oz from danger like the tyrannical Nome King and Wilhelmina, the niece of the Wicked Witch of the West who wants to steal the Ruby Slippers to revive her evil aunt.
-In the show, Dorothy is a very brave and courageous princess.
-She's got an extremely kind heart, and will always help her friends out of danger.
-Aside from her cheerful nature, Dorothy very rarely gets angry.
-But this happened when Wilhelmina controlled her emotions with a mood ring.
-And before the wicked Nome King turned Dorothy into a white cat.
-However, aside from all this, Dorothy is sweet, quick-thinking, helpful, friendly and amicable.
-And she's always willing to help out her friends, introduce the Ozians to customs from back in Kansas and fight the forces of evil in Oz.
+In the show, Dorothy is depicted as a courageous and helpful character.
+She consistently assists her friends when they are in danger and shares customs from Kansas with the inhabitats of Oz.
+Although generally depicted as cheerful, Dorothy can become angry when her emotions are influenced by external factors, such as a mood ring controlled by Wilhelmina.
+She plays an active role in opposing the forces of evil in Oz.